TargetProcess/taucharts-docs/tutorials/5min.md

 [Example jsFiddle](http://jsfiddle.net/taucharts/d6L9hppe/)

-Now we recommend to play with TauCharts and read some additional sections about [Basic concepts](../images/guide.png), then jump into [Advanced topics](../advanced/tauchartslanguage.md).
+Now we recommend that you go play with TauCharts and read some additional information regarding [basic concepts](../images/guide.png)and then jump into more [advanced topics](../advanced/tauchartslanguage.md).